mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 Example: "public1.oscommercesite.com"

-Test the failover mechanism by stopping apache2 service on the mater node
+Test the failover mechanism by stopping apache2 service on the master node (primary server)

 Login into the master node and stop apache service